-CLINICAL PRACTICE GUIDELINE ON PERINATAL HYPOXIC-ISCHAEMIC ENCEPHALOPATHY what sequelae could be involved with hypoxicischaemic encephalopathy?
+What sequelae could be involved with hypoxicischaemic encephalopathy?

 When the brain damage is severe, the baby could have movement, communication and learning disorders during childhood, in addition to eating difficulties or epilepsy.
 Movement and posture problems are frequently called cerebral palsy.
-This term indicates a motor disorder.
-It can be mild or even affect the movement possibilities of a person.
-But the actual scope is difficult to predict when a baby is very small.
-The professionals who are taking care of the newborn will progressively provide you with information.
+This term indicates a

-what happens when hypothermía treatment cannot help a baby?
+What happens when hypothermia treatment cannot help a baby?